soggie/rubentan.com/src/content/gaming/lets-talk-about-dice.md

 From my playtests, players will always choose to roll more dice.
 The more dice you get to roll, the better you feel about getting the results you want.
 Since _Obsidian World_ is not a game about luck and fortune, and the players are supposed to be playing heroes who _knows what they are doing most of the time_, I decided to use a dice pool (pick highest) method to ensure that success is more common than failure.

-> In _Obsidian World_, you roll from 1d6 to 4d6, and pick the highest score.
+> In _Obsidian World_, you always roll 3d6, and pick either the lowest/middle/highest based on the situation.
 The number of dice is determined by your hero's **method** (fast, hard, slow, soft), which describes **how** you do things rather than base it off skills or attributes like most RPGs do.

 ### Number of possible outcomes